TheStamfordBlues/1/README.md

-Chelsea is the best, Messi is the GOAT
+theme: Messi is the GOAT

-in this file there will be a lot mini games of Messi or Ronaldo.
+title: Octocat's homepage

-The users have to choose between whether they like Messi or Ronaldo
+description: Bookmark this to keep an eye on my project updates!